Motusdevop/Weather_app/README.md

-# App
+# Doors app
-This app.
-Can login and register client.
+This program can register and log in users.

+Technologies:
+PyQt5
+Sqlite3